vatlab/vat-docs/content/Documentation/vtools_commands/import.md

 </details>

 <details><summary>Examples: importing variant and genotype info fields</summary>
-If we have a look at the header of `CEU.vcf.gz`, we can see
+If we have a look at the header of `CEU_hg38.vcf`, we can see

-    % gzcat CEU_hg38.vcf | head -15
+    % head -15 CEU_hg38.vcf

     ##fileformat=VCFv4.0
     ##INFO=<ID=DP,Number=1,Type=Integer,Description="Total Depth">